BDC Hamburger Icon

 • Show that you are financially solvent

-• Place a bond
+• Place a surety bond

 • Show that you have the necessary insurance

-Some states consider being a handyman as a specialist contractor field on its own but most states don’t classify it as a specialization.
+Some states consider being a handyman as a specialist contractor field on its own, but most states don’t classify it as a specialization.
 In most states, either you’ll be able to work as a handyman without a license or you’ll need a general contractor or remodeler license.

 Should I get a general contractor license or a specialty contractor license?

-Evyatar Sagie contributed to this article.
+Danielle Fallon-O’Leary and Evyatar Sagie contributed to this article.

 Did you find this content helpful?